kubagdynia/DapperMappers/README.md

 ```csharp
 services.RegisterDapperCustomTypeHandlers(typeof(Book).Assembly);
 ```
-- Create table in a database that contains a column of the XML type
+- Create a table in the database that contains a column of the XML type
 ```sql
 CREATE TABLE [dbo].[Books](
 	[Id] bigint IDENTITY(1,1) NOT NULL,